Generative modeling through internal high-dimensional chaotic activity: Results

-In Fig.~\ref{fig: Perfs at different times}-a, we show some samples generated by the trained 2-layer Restricted model at different times $t$, starting from a random initialization at $t=0$.
-During training, the dynamical system always learns a set of fixed-points that correspond to some "good" samples and that are reached for times $t>T$ (i.e. see the samples generated at $t>1\,000$).
-These fixed-points {attractors} however are just a small fraction of the rich repertoire of samples that the trained models are able to generate.
-It is important to stress that the dynamics of the trained models at $t=T$ is chaotic: the system is wandering in a low-dimensional subspace surrounding the fixed-points attractors.
+In Fig.~\ref{fig: Perfs at different times}-a, we show some snapshots of the dynamics of the trained 2-layer Restricted model at different times $t$, starting from a random initialization at $t=0$.
+During training, the dynamical system always learns a set of fixed-points that correspond to some ``good'' samples and that are reached for times $t>T$ (see for instance the samples generated at $t>1\,000$).
+These fixed-points {attractors} however are just a small fraction of the rich repertoire of samples that the trained models are able to generate at time $t=T$.
+In that respect, it is important to stress that the dynamics of the trained models at $t=T$ {has not yet reached a fixed-point}: the system is wandering in a subspace surrounding the fixed-points attractors.
 In Fig.~\ref{fig: Perfs at different times}-b, the statistical quality of the samples generated by the trained model is assessed through standard accuracy indices.
-The peak in performance at $t=T$ was observed in \cite{decelle_equilibrium_2022} for RBMs trained with short-run, randomly initialized MCMCs. {We obtain similar values of $\mathcal{E}^{(2)}$ and $\mathcal{E}^{(\mathrm{AAI})}$ as Ref.~\cite{decelle_equilibrium_2022} at peak performance for a comparable number of training epochs: see the \textit{dark blue} curves in Fig.~3 of Ref.~\cite{decelle_equilibrium_2022} Supplementary material, where the equivalent of $T$ is what the authors call $k$.} Another interesting phenomenon already observed in \cite{decelle_equilibrium_2022} and also present in our setting is mode collapse.
-This can be clearly seen in the fifth row of Fig.~\ref{fig: Perfs at different times}-a {, where the generated sample at $t=T$ would have been classified as an $8$ but later evolves to become a $1$}.
+The peak in performance at $t=T$ was also observed in \cite{decelle_equilibrium_2022} for RBMs trained with short-run, randomly initialized MCMCs. {We obtain similar values of $\mathcal{E}^{(2)}$ and $\mathcal{E}^{(\mathrm{AAI})}$ as Ref.~\cite{decelle_equilibrium_2022} at peak performance for a comparable number of training steps: see the \textit{dark blue} curves in Fig.~3 of Ref.~\cite{decelle_equilibrium_2022} Supplementary material, where the equivalent of $T$ is what the authors call $k$ (i.e. the number of Monte Carlo steps).} Another interesting phenomenon already observed in \cite{decelle_equilibrium_2022} and also present in our setting is mode collapse: this can be clearly seen in the fifth row of Fig.~\ref{fig: Perfs at different times}-a {, where the generated sample at $t=T$ would have been classified as an $8$ but later evolves to become a $1$}.
 We empirically observe that this also happens with models trained on FashionMNIST, but less frequently.